-The Serra do Espinhaço mountain range represents the largest and most continuous Precambrian orogenic belt in Brazil.
-The Espinhaço Range Biosphere Reserve includes 16 protected areas: National Parks, State Parks, State Ecological Stations and Municipal Natural Parks.
+The Serra do Espinhaço mountain range represents Brazil's largest and most continuous Precambrian orogenic belt.
+The Espinhaço Range Biosphere Reserve includes 16 protected areas: National Parks, State Parks, State Ecological Stations, and Municipal Natural Parks.

 Serra do Espinhaço

-The Serra do Espinhaço is a mountain range in Brazil that runs roughly north and south through the states of Minas Gerais and Bahia, extending for approximately 1,100 km (680 mi).
+The Serra do Espinhaço is a mountain range in Brazil that runs roughly north and south through Minas Gerais and Bahia, extending for approximately 1,100 km (680 mi).
 The historic town of Diamantina is located in these mountains.

 Pico do Sol, the highest peak, rises to 2,072 m (6,798 ft).
 Along the length of the cordillera, alternating elevations allow for an enormous diversity of climate and rainfall conditions.

 Since the early 18th century, these mountains have been mined for gold, diamonds and semiprecious stones.
 They are now economically important chiefly for their vast store of high-grade iron ore and manganese.
 The mountains are also the world's chief source of quartz crystals.